UM-Driverless/Deteccion_conos/README.md

 - Start here: [https://developer.nvidia.com/embedded/learn/get-started-jetson-xavier-nx-devkit](https://developer.nvidia.com/embedded/learn/get-started-jetson-xavier-nx-devkit)
     - Takes about 1h.
     - Prepare SD card with >=32GB, a way to connect it to a computer (sd to usb adapter), fast internet,
     - First download the [Jetson Xavier NX Developer Kit SD Card Image](https://developer.nvidia.com/embedded/jetpack).
 Older versions [here](https://developer.nvidia.com/embedded/jetpack-archive).
-JetPack 5.1 is the latest version.
+        - JetPack 5.1 is the latest version.
 JetPack 5.0.2 is the latest with docker pytorch installation available, and it's the one we've used.
+        - JetPack 4.5.1 works with Pytorch 1.8 according to https://cognitivexr.at/blog/2021/03/11/installing-pytorch-and-yolov5-on-an-nvidia-jetson-xavier-nx.html
     - Then you'll be asked to install "SD Card formatter" and "Etcher"
     - Follow the tutorial for the rest
-- Set power mode (up right in task bar)
+- Set power mode (up right in task bar) to max
 - ```bash
   sudo apt update
   sudo apt upgrade